Community Engagement Fellows

 The Center for Community Engagement is proud to work with campus and community organizations that align with our mission to create social change for the common good.
 Past projects include: meal-packing with Rise Against Hunger (formerly Stop Hunger Now), feeding the homeless, mentoring youth, cleaning up community highways, and rebuilding homes damaged by hurricanes and floods.

 The Center for Community Engagement offers MU students opportunities to participate in time-limited, problem-solving, community-based internships.
 These internships enable individual students to gain experience in the job market.

 Students who desire greater opportunities for further experience will be able to participate in the new Community Engagement Fellows program which provides students an opportunity to expand their existing knowledge, skills, and leadership experiences around community engagement, and to apply their education in the development of a project that directly addresses campus and/or community impact areas.

-For more information, contact Vice President for Religious Life and Community Engagement and Director of Community Engagement, Rev. Kelli W. Taylor, at firstname.lastname@example.org or MU Journey Coordinator, Suzanne Langley, at email@example.com.
+For more information, contact Vice President for Religious Life and Community Engagement, Rev. Kelli W. Taylor, at firstname.lastname@example.org or Director of Religious Life and Community Engagement, Ruth Carr, at email@example.com.

 Community Engagement Fellows Galleries